ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 ## Autovectorization limits

-Unfortunately, autovectorization is not as easy as adding a flag like `restrict` in the arguments list.
+Autovectorization is not as easy as adding a flag like `restrict` in the arguments list.
 There are some requirements for autovectorization to be enabled, namely:

 * The loops have to be countable